It's Twinkie time! The Twinkie is celebrating its 75th anniversary this year. I honored this milestone by eating one for breakfast.

 ~There's also a Twinkie cookbook.
 I was watching a morning entertainment show where the hosts sampled some of the recipes and all I could think was "Why mess with perfection?"
 Having said that, I will admit to eating an occasional fried Twinkie at the fair but that's it.
 Okay, who am I kidding...
 I bought a fried Twinkie KIT so I could make them at home.
 Now go away before the sugar kicks in and I hurt you.
 I'll claim the Twinkie Defense.

-T.W.I.N.K.I.E.S.
+~And finally, the T.W.I.N.K.I.E.S.
 Project.
 Been around a decade but just as amusing now as it ever was.
 (I did an "Environmental Longevity Test" on a Twinkie once, by leaving it in my locker at work for about 8 months.
 Through three seasons of alternating heat and cold the Twinkie remained mostly unchanged, though the package did get some tiny, sticky droplets on the inside.
-It still tasted good when I remembered it was in there ended the experiment.)
+It still tasted good when I

 No comments: